jaolejnik/git-gud/gitgud01.md

 <span class="audience-question">Failed...</span>

-In that case we need to remove the data that link the files in the repository to my remote and link it to the one that you have access to.
+In that case we need to remove the data that link the files in the repository to my remote and, link it to the one that you have access to.

 Any ideas?